 Page last updated:

 Even though the supposed "iPhone 15" won't launch until late 2023, several hints about this device are already surfacing.
 Publicly filed patent applications, early supply chain rumors, and features inferred from Apple's general product strategy can paint a somewhat clear picture of the future product.

 Apple's naming conventions aren't easy to predict because the infamous "s" could pop up for any annual iPhone release.
-Apple called the 2021 device iPhone 13, and we've chosen to refer to the 2022 model as "iPhone 14."
-So, the 2023 iPhone will be referred to as "iPhone 15" until something more definitive arrives.
+Apple called the 2022 device iPhone 14, so we've chosen to refer to the 2023 model as "iPhone 15."

 Alternatively, Apple could eschew numbers entirely in the coming years.
 The company's other product lines often go through name changes to address specific design alterations or other changes, so iPhone could see that occur eventually.
 Suggestions for alternate names include "iPhone Pro" or "iPhone (2023)" to simplify naming.